 Price & Warranty

-This is a really affordable lavalier microphone and would be a great choice for anybody on a budget.
-It’s also a good option for anybody new to sound recording as it will allow you to find out what works best for you without having to spend a fortune.
+This affordable lavalier microphone would be a great choice for anybody on a budget.
+It’s also a good option for anybody new to sound recording, as it will allow you to find out what works best for you without spending a fortune.